 - Only black ball point pens are allowed to be used in any examination (except for drawings and rough notes) - Only clear pencil cases are allowed.
-This should contain two black pens, pencil, rubber, ruler, protractor, a pair of compasses and, for Maths and Science, a calculator. - No calculator cases or lids are allowed in the examination room - Only clear water bottles with labels removed are allowed. - No Mobile Phones, Airpods, Earphones/earbuds, iPods,MP3/4 players (or similar devices) watches or technological web enabled sources of information or equipment are allowed in the examination room.
+This should contain two black pens, pencil, rubber, ruler, protractor, a pair of compasses and, for Maths and Science, a calculator. - No calculator cases or lids are allowed in the examination room - Only clear water bottles with labels removed are allowed. - No AirPods, Earphones/Earbuds, an iPod, a mobile phone, a MP3/4 player or similar device, a watch, smart glasses or any other smart device are allowed in the examination room.